 Finally, you are ready to initiate the pull request.
-Right after you perform the push command above, head to the repository URL in Github (https://github.com/IDAES/idaes-dev) and you should see a highlighted bar below the tabs, as in Figure 5 below, asking if you want to start a pull-request.
+Right after you perform push the command above, head to the repository in Github URL (https://github.com/ IDAES/idaes-dev) and you should see a highlighted bar below the tabs, as in Figure 5 below, asking if you want to start a pull-request.